-The RCMP/Police/applicable State Authority may assist with evacuation efforts, as required; however, would be discouraged from entering the EPZ unless safe to do so.
+The Police may assist with evacuation efforts, as required; however, would be discouraged from entering the EPZ unless safe to do so.

 During a hazardous release, the decision to evacuate should only be made by qualified individuals with access to appropriate monitors.
 Evacuation of the public should only proceed when it is safe to do so and after an assessment of: